finos/legend/showcases/data/End To End Examples/Model Join/info.md

 ---
-title: Integrate Mappings leveraging Functions
+title: Model Join Leveraging DataSpace and Functions to Query
 description: How to integrate your mapping with another group's model without tying yourself to their underlying physical implementation or specific mapping.
 ---